tansa1024/NGO-Registration-and-DMS/README.md

 └── package.json
 ```

-## 🚀 Usage
+## Usage

 ### User Registration
 1. Navigate to `/login`
-2. Click on "Register" tab
+2. Click on the "Register" tab
 3. Fill in your details
 4. For admin access, select "Admin" role and enter the admin secret code